“Why don’t we keep using treats on the walk?”

 We need to get this dog into “follow mode”, which some will call “pack drive”.

 Imagine a pack of wolf walking in the snow in a single formation.
-The leader does not need to keep competing for the pack’s attention, they are all following one another and moving in the same direction purposefully.
+The leader does not need to keep competing for the pack’s attention with treats or verbal commands, they are all following one another and moving in the same direction purposefully.
 That is what “follow mode” looks like.

 “Pack drive” is a very strong drive that is unfortunately not often encouraged in domestic dogs.
 A lot of people like to let the dog free roam all day as the dog spends his entire day barking at the fence, barking out the window, barking at the door, chasing squirrels in the yard, stealing food, demanding attention whenever…which are all activities that tap into protection mode and hunting mode but not follow mode.